Kara’s Stage 1B Synovial Sarcoma Story

 Describe the tumor removal surgery

-So we were going in and removing that tumor.
+We were going in and removing that tumor.
 I was fully under.
-It was an hour or two, it wasn’t anything too extensive.
+It was an hour or two; it wasn’t anything too extensive.
 I was on bedrest for maybe a week, but I could really put pressure on it and kind of start walking on it right away.
-I had a three-inch scar behind my left knee and that is different to where I’m at today.
+I had a three-inch scar behind my left knee, and that is different to where I’m at today.